 - Benchmark for debit cards: Reduced from 12 cents to 8 cents

-The RBA has said that as a guide, the cost of accepting debit card payments through the eftpos system is usually quite low, and accepting a Visa or MasterCard debit transaction may cost a business around 0.50% (½ a per cent) of the transaction value.
+The RBA has said that as a guide, the cost of accepting debit card payments through the eftpos system is usually quite low, and accepting a Visa or MasterCard debit transaction may cost a business around 0.5% of the transaction value.

-The RBA says credit cards usually have a higher cost for businesses, but again typically only cost up to 1%-1.5% for Visa and MasterCard, and 2%-3% for American Express cards.
+The RBA said credit cards usually have a higher cost for businesses, but again typically only cost up to 1%-1.5% for Visa and MasterCard, and 2%-3% for American Express cards.

-These standards will be enforced by the ACCC starting this year, to give merchants time to adjust their surcharges:
+These standards will be enforced by the the Australian Competition and Consumer Commission (ACCC) starting this year, to give merchants time to adjust their surcharges:

 - Large businesses must comply this year, by 1 September 2016